 "Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned."
 (Romans 5:12)

-2. There is no way for man to pay for his own sin except by the shedding of blood but the blood of bulls and goats would not be enough.
-It had to be the Messiah's blood.
+2. There is no way for man to pay for his own sin except by the shedding of blood but the blood of bulls and goats would not be enough to permanantly forgive sin.
+It had to be the Messiah's blood, God's blood.

 "And according to the Law almost all things are purified with blood, and without shedding of blood there is no remission [of sin]."(Hebrews 9:22)

 "For it is not possible that the blood of bulls and goats could take away sins.
 Therefore, when He came into the world, He [Jesus] said: 'Sacrifice and offering You did not desire, but a body You have prepared for Me.
 In burnt offerings and sacrifices for sin You had no pleasure.
 Then I [Jesus] said, 'Behold, I come- in the volume of the book it is written of me- to do Your will, O God.'"
 (Hebrews 10:4-7)